 Edge machine learning is a technique that allows smart devices to process data locally using either local servers or at the device level using machine learning algorithms.
 ‘Edge’ refers to the processing that takes place at the device or local level by these deep learning or machine learning algorithms.
 Doing this reduces the reliance on cloud networks even though some data is still sent to the Cloud using these edge devices.
 However, the capacity to process, some or most, of the data locally allows for screening of the data that is sent to the Cloud.
 It also makes real-time data processing and response possible.

 Edge machine learning employs both deep learning and machine learning algorithms that enable local data processing depending on the application.
-Unlike the traditional data processing machines, devices that employ edge machine learning can capably process incoming data at the source.
+Unlike traditional data processing machines, devices that employ edge machine learning can capably process incoming data at the source.
 It then determines which data needs more powerful algorithms for processing in the cloud and which data can be processed locally.

 Let’s take Amazon Echo as an example.
 When you ask Alexa to tell you a joke or play a game, the data gets processed locally on the device and does not need to be processed in the Cloud.
 This is because the jokes or games are stored locally on the device.
 The device merely executes the command without bogging down the Cloud network.
 However, when you ask Alexa for the weather report, the device then looks for the required data from an external source in the Cloud.